About the Journal

 When differences of opinion occur between reviewers, the editor weigh all comments and arrive at a balanced decision based on all comments.
 To assist in this process, the reviewer should provide the editor with as much information as possible.
 A review that clearly outlines reasons both for and against publication is therefore of as much, or even more, value as one that makes a direct recommendation.

 If reviewers appear to disagree fundamentally, the editor may choose to share all the reviews with each of the reviewers and by this means elicit additional comment that may help the editor to make a decision.
 The editor then assess the recommendations and comments of the reviewers alongside comments by the authors and material that may not have been made available to those reviewers.
+Alternatively, the editor could engage a third independent reviewer.
 The name of the reviewers are hidden from the authors.

 When a paper has been revised in response to comments by reviewers or when authors feel their argument has been misconstrued in review, we ask reviewers to offer additional comments on the revised or contested manuscript.
 We request that reviewers make themselves available to provide such follow-up advice.
 We are nevertheless aware that reviewers do not wish to be involved in extended discussions over papers, and we keep such consultations to a minimum while still allowing authors a fair hearing.